5 Differences Between Direct and Indirect Spend

 In most companies, direct costs are managed by centralized procurement and supply chain teams, with category managers focusing on specific areas of spend.
 Indirect spend, on the other hand, tends to be decentralized and scattered, and in the hands of multiple internal stakeholders with independent budgets and spend protocols.

-Creating a centralized structure and categories for indirect procurement will improve efficiency and compliance and reduce costs, even more so in service-oriented businesses where indirect spend is high.
+Creating a centralized structure and categories for indirect procurement can improve efficiency and compliance and reduce costs, even more so in service-oriented businesses where indirect spend is high.

 Direct spend teams can look to their counterparts for valuable lessons in soft skills that are so essential for handling the large number of requirements, internal stakeholders and vendors, all of which make indirect procurement so complex.